-As the dreaded winter chill really starts to set in, we're well into that time of year when those Uggs and scarves come of your closet and the sniffles begin.
+As summer retreats and that dreaded chill starts to set in, we approach that time of year when those Uggs and scarves come of your closet and the sniffles begin.
 But is it simply a cold?
 Here’s why it’s important to know when your coughs and sneezes are more than just a cold.

 What is flu?